GuyKaye02/Football-Analytics-Repository/projects/Expected_Goals_Model/README.md

 - Interactive Streamlit application enabling real-time manipulation of shot features
 - Visualization of model-predicted xG values across different scenarios

+The Streamlit app was developed collaboratively and serves as a visualization and exploration tool rather than a production deployment.

 ---

 ## My Contributions